AdnanBabakan/Easyform/README.md

 ### Submit Function
 This arguments acts as a callback in Easyform function.
-To call this function you shall add a input type ```submitFunc``` which will call the function after being clicked. and for the next you'll need to define third argument of Easyform as a function.
+To call this function you shall add an input type ```submitFunc``` which will call the function after being clicked. and for the next you'll need to define third argument of Easyform as a function.
 Like below:
 ```javascript
 $(document).ready(function() {